wrdrd/docs/docs/consulting/small-business.rst

 | Docs: https://zapier.com/engineering/
 | Docs: https://zapier.com/learn/the-ultimate-guide-to-remote-working/

-Zapier (z'API-er) is a software-development-free :ref:`SaaS` web service for integrating 600+ great web APIS through Zaps:
+Zapier (z'API-er, ~"happier") is a software-development-free :ref:`SaaS` web service for integrating 600+ great web APIS through Zaps:
 *triggers* (when this) and *actions* (do this).